-FIX: Remove your fuel cap and start your lawn mower, allow to run.
+Solution: Remove your fuel cap and start your lawn mower, and allow it to run.
 If your Husqvarna no longer shuts off, this can be your problem.
 Be careful to not let any dirt or debris enter your fuel system when testing your mower without the fuel cap.

 You can try to see if you can clean the cap to allow it to vent.
 If you cannot, you need to replace the gas cap.